So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

-NOTE: I’m NOT including warmer wear here.
+NOTE: I’m NOT including warmer/summer wear in this Antarctica packing list.
 But if in case you’re starting your expedition in warm places like Buenos Aires, I leave it up to you to decide, but as always: don’t pack too much.
 For my case, I only packed 2 thin dresses and that was it.

 If I may share a tip/reminder, it’s best that you put on the socks you’re planning to wear outside when fitting the boots so that you get the best fit!
 Meanwhile, you can bring your own boots if you want to… but in my opinion, there’s no point in buying and bringing one especially if it will already be provided by the ship.

-*Optional ~ 1 set of bikini or swimsuit: Make sure to bring this one if you’re planning on doing a polar plunge in Antarctica — which I think you should absolutely do!
-Besides, it’s not everyday that you can say that you’ve “swam” in Antarctica, right?
+*Optional ~ 1 set of bikini or swimsuit: Make sure to bring this one as a part of your Antarctica packing list if you’re planning on doing a polar plunge in Antarctica — which I think you should absolutely do!
+Besides, it’s not every day that you can say that you’ve “swam” in Antarctica, right?
 (Other than that, ships like Hurtigruten have outdoor jacuzzis).

-*Optional ~ Gym clothes: If you don’t want to skip out on your workout routine, this certainly essential for you to bring along.
-Most ships like Hurtigruten have well-equipped fitness centres after all.
+*Optional ~ Gym clothes: If you don’t want to skip out on your workout routine, this is certainly essential for you to bring along.
+Most ships like Hurtigruten have well-equipped fitness centers after all.